-There are three variants of the M1 processor designed for Apple's laptops, desktops, and even iPad Pros.
+There are four variants of the M1 processor designed for Apple's laptops, desktops, and even iPad Pros.
 The move away from Intel has enabled the company to redesign its products with better thermals, longer battery life, and more feature parity with its mobile offerings.
 Benchmarks show M-series chips outperform nearly all their Intel counterparts in power efficiency and performance.

 ● Apple Silicon for Macs